 Skin Needling and Rollers for Scar Reduction (by Dr. Phillipa McCafferey)

-The following article,written by Dr. Phillipa McCafferey of Clear Skin Care in Australia (www.clearskincare.com.au), is designed to make clients aware of a technique for scar reduction utilizing skin rollers or needles.
-Many clients have used this method successfully along while using copper peptide products.
+The following article, written by Dr. Phillipa McCafferey of Clear Skin Care in Australia (www.clearskincare.com.au), is designed to make individuals aware of a technique for scar reduction utilizing skin rollers or needles.
+Many have successfully used this method along with using copper peptide products.

 “Skin Needling has been performed for many years, using a variety of instruments, to soften depressed scars and deep lines.
 Dr Philippe Simonin, a Swissfrench Dermatologist, published his results in Baran’s Cosmetic Dermatology 1994, but his ground breaking technique, which he named Electroridopuncture (ERP), remained largely unknown to the wider medical community.
 In his study of 600 patients, he examined results for 2 patient groups—one with Skin Ageing and the other with old Scars.
 He performed 10 treatments on all patients.